squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 == commBind: cannot bind socket FD X to X.X.X.X: (99) cannot assign requested address ==

-This error has many reasons for ocurring.
+This error has many reasons for occurring.

 It might be seen repeatedly when Squid is running with TPROXY configured: